micaherne/moodle-tool_composer/README.md

 Wikimedia created an excellent plugin for Composer, [composer-merge-plugin](https://github.com/wikimedia/composer-merge-plugin), which enables multiple composer.json files to be combined into a single one on-the-fly when running commands.

 This tool simply generates a composer.json file with this plugin required, finds all Moodle plugins with a composer.json, and adds these to the list to be merged.
-This generated composer.json file is used to install and update plugins by tweaking the COMPOSER and COMPOSER_VENDOR_DIR environment variables to the required paths.
+This generated composer.json file is used to install and update plugins in the correct place by tweaking the COMPOSER and COMPOSER_VENDOR_DIR environment variables.